davidanthoff/ProfileVega.jl/README.md

 You can hover over individual blocks in the flame graph to get more detailed information.

+You can pan the picture via drag and drop, and zoom via your mouse wheel.

 ### Exporting figures

 Even if you don't use Jupyter, you might want to export a flame graph as